Technology and Startup centers

 The city government has an on-site contact point, the Munich City Lab, which informs the Colab community about the City of Munich’s innovation needs.
 Regular events such as “Meet The City” and “Inspiration & Talk” foster dialog and networking.

-Various city-backed projects, including “Digital Twin” and the “zero waste hub” (kicking off in 2023) are also based here.
+Also based here are various city-backed projects, including “Digital Twin” and the “Zero Waste Innovation Hub” that started in 2023.
 The latter project aims to collaborate with startups to develop greentech solutions in the areas of energy efficiency and renewable energies.

 Publications and contact